What to Say to Someone Who Lost a Parent or Loved One

 - “What are you feeling?”

 The openness and the invitation of such questions, per Claney, allows those attempting to provide support to communicate an awareness of the bereaved’s internal thinking without taking certain emotional reactions for granted.
 Responses can vary.
 A mourning child may be dwelling on a great memory or a nasty remark.
-They may be dwelling on something they said.
-It’s all normal and part of a healthy process.
+They may be dwelling on something they said to their mother or father.
+It’s all normal and part of a healthy grieving process.

-It’s natural to want to offer comfort and reassurance, but ultimately children who have lost their parents need to come to terms with that transformative experience on their own terms.
+It’s natural to want to offer comfort and reassurance in the wake of a death, but ultimately children who have lost their parents need to come to terms with that transformative experience on their own terms.

 “The comfort is going to be that you’re sitting, that you’re there to listen and not overwhelmed or scared or put off by them,” says Claney.
 “And you want to say anything that highlights that you are there and open and present with them.”

 Examples of simple phrases to use in these situations are:

 - “I want to be in this process with you.”